José Núñez (politician)

-José Núñez (1800 – 5 March 1880) was a conservative Nicaraguan doctor and politician who served as the 11th, 13th, and 15th Supreme Chief of Nicaragua, and 1st Supreme Director of Independent Nicaragua.
+José Núñez (1800 – 5 March 1880) was a conservative Nicaraguan medical doctor and politician who served as the 11th, 13th, and 15th Supreme Chief of Nicaragua, and 1st Supreme Director of Independent Nicaragua.

 Núñez and Joaquín del Cossío were the most important figures in the Independence of Nicaragua, as they began the first and second transitional governments that lead to Nicaragua's independence.

 Early life

-Born around the year 1800 in the Solentiname archipelago located in Lake Nicaragua where he spent his early years.
+Born around the year 1800 in the Solentiname archipelago located in Lake Nicaragua, where he spent his early years.

 Fray Ramón Rojas sent him to study in the city of León.
-Later, he travelled to Chile where he graduated with a degree in Medicine and Surgery in the city of Santiago.
-Back in Nicaragua, he practiced his profession in León, and later taught Medicine at the University in that city.
+Later, he travelled to Chile, where he graduated with a degree in medicine and surgery in the city of Santiago.
+Back in Nicaragua, he practiced his profession in León, and later taught medicine at the University in that city.

 As Head of State of Nicaragua

 First term

 In December 1833, the administration of Dionisio de Herrera voluntarily ended in advance and was followed temporarily by advisor Benito Morales as head of the executive branch.
 On 10 March 1834, the Representative Council appointed Núñez as Head of State of Nicaragua on an interim basis.
 During his administration, the famous eruption of the Cosigüina volcano occurred, which caused chaos in much of Nicaragua.